Donor Profile

 Multilateral Spending and Commitments

-Despite France’s emphasis on bilateral funding, it remains a strong supporter of many multilateral organizations, with multilateral ODA amounting to 40% in 2021.
-France’s largest recipient, the EU, receives almost half of France’s multilateral ODA.
+The 2021 development law, which has not been fully implemented, had stated a cap on multilateral ODA (at 35% on average over 2022-2025).
+France is a strong supporter of many multilateral organizations, with core multilateral ODA amounting to 35% in 2022.
+France’s largest recipient, the EU, receives almost half of France’s multilateral ODA, followed by IDA, the World Bank's Fund for LICs.
 Additionally, health is a key sector of France’s multilateral engagement, particularly when it comes to vertical funds.
-It is a strong supporter of the Global Fund, Unitaid, and Gavi, including Covax.
+It is a strong supporter of the Global Fund, Unitaid, and Gavi.

 Politics & Priorities